 Project C1 of the SFB 956: Conditions and Impact of Star Formation - Astrophysics, Instrumentation and Laboratory Research collects the theoretical and modelling efforts to understand the radiative impact from young stars on their environment.
 We develop a model for the surfaces of molecular clouds affected by UV radiation from young stars, so-called photon-dominated regions.
 It will allow to interpret the far-infrared observations of star-forming regions and determine the role of radiative triggering of star-formation.

-The DFG-funded project is integrated in the Priority program 1573 "Physics of the Interstellar Medium" in collaboration with partners in Munich, Heidelberg, Bonn, and other universities.
-We systematically compare statistical properties of large scale mapping observations of ISM clouds in the different tracers with simulated observations based on turbulence models.
-The focus is on the observational bias introduced by limitations of any measured data set and the phase transition from atomic to molecular gas at cloud boundaries and other chemical transitions.
+In the DFG-funded ISM-SPP and GENESIS projects we systematically compare statistical properties of large scale mapping observations of ISM clouds in the different tracers with simulated observations based on turbulence models.
+In this way we try to identify critical physical processes governing the cloud structure.
+A major focus falls on the phase transition from atomic to molecular gas at cloud boundaries and other chemical transitions.

-The Herschel Guaranteed Time program and subsequent SOFIA/GREAT observations we study the chemical fractionation in photon-dominated regions through the reaction 13C+ + CO → 13CO + C+.
-By accurately measuring the abundance of 13C+, we plan to confirm the predicted fractionation structure in PDRs.
+Based on a Herschel Guaranteed Time program and subsequent SOFIA/GREAT observations we study the chemical fractionation in photon-dominated regions through the reaction 13C+ + CO → 13CO + C+.
+By accurately measuring the abundance of 13C isotopologues, we try to confirm the predicted fractionation structure in PDRs.
 Observations of 13C+ rather allowed to measure optical depths of the main idotope line.
 Best results for fractionation are obtained from 13CH.

-We are minor partners in the planned 25m submm telescope at the Cerro Chajnantor at an altitude of 5600m.
-Currently, I am working in the science definition group for ISM studies and in the software development group covering the topics of quality assurance, observing modes, testing, and instrument interfaces.
+We are major partners in the 6m submm telescope under construction at the Cerro Chajnantor at an altitude of 5600m.
+Currently, I am contributing and in the software development group covering the topics of quality assurance, observing modes, testing, and instrument interfaces.

 Theory of line transfer